Pavithra-A-N/userRegistration/README.md

 ## Possible Optimisation
 1. Moving all the imports of Angular material to separate file (could have done in production env)
-2. CSS files can be more optimised with seggregations
+2. SCSS files can be more optimised with seggregations
 3. Add test specification we need to do core testing via angular

 ## Things that can be done better